 About Me (and the blog)

 Hi- I'm Kayleigh.
 This blog started as a side project to being a professional orchestral musician and movement educator.
 It's since grown beyond my wildest expectations, and I'm thrilled to be expanding it.
 I've interviewed some fantastic people in the field of musician health, written a plethora of blogs about anatomy, movement science, and more.
-Although I still play full-time professionally in multiple ensembles, I love sharing what I'm learning and the work that others are doing in this field of performing artist health.
+Although I still play professionally in multiple ensembles, I love sharing what I'm learning and the work that others are doing in this field of performing artist health.
 Here's my official bio blurb:

 Want to work with me, book me, or just contact me?
 Go here!

 Disclaimer: The information and reference materials contained here are intended solely for the general information of the reader.
 It is not to be used for treatment purposes, but rather for discussion with the patient's own physician.
 The information presented here is not intended to diagnose health problems or to take the place of professional medical care.
 The information contained herein is neither intended to dictate what constitutes reasonable, appropriate or best care for any given health issue, nor is it intended to be used as a substitute for the independent judgment of a physician for any given health issue.
 All content, including text, graphics, images and information, contained on or available through this web site is for general information purposes only.
 The major limitation of informational resources like Musicians' Health Collective is the inability to take into account the unique circumstances that define the health issues of the patient.
 If you have persistent health problems or if you have further questions, please consult your health care provider.
 All visitors to this and other associated web sites agree to read and abide by the complete terms of this agreement.